Create data sources

-Currently supported cloud vendors: Alibaba Cloud, Tencent Cloud, Huawei Cloud, AWS, Mobile Cloud, Baidu Cloud
+Supported cloud vendors: Alibaba Cloud, Tencent Cloud, Huawei Cloud, AWS, Mobile Cloud, Baidu Cloud, Google Cloud, and Azure.

 Category Data Source Database - Relational Databases: MySQL, SQL Server, PostgreSQL, Oracle, OceanBase for Oracle, OceanBase for MySQL, Db2, Dameng, KingbaseES for PostgreSQL, KingbaseES for Oracle, Klustron, openGauss, Sybase, TiDB, GreatSQL, GBase, Massive Database, GoldenDB